CelesNeba/Retail-Sales-Analytics/README.md

 ---

 ## How to use
-1. Open the Jupyter notebook to see the full data analysis workflow
+1. Open the Jupyter notebook file to see the full data analysis workflow
 2. Open the  Power BI file to explore interactive dashboards
+3. Open the data file to explore the dataset
-3. Use slicers to filter by cluster, RFM scores, and time periods
+4. Use slicers to filter by cluster, RFM scores, and time periods

 ## 📊 Dashboard Preview